 8:30am - 5:00pm

-Although the IA major at Eckerd is quite new (since 2006), we have long encouraged interdisciplinary approaches to the arts, and some of our very best arts students during IA's "prehistory" have crossed those bridges in one way or another.
+Although the IA major at Eckerd is relatively new (since 2006), we have long encouraged interdisciplinary approaches to the arts, and some of our very best arts students during IA's "prehistory" have crossed those bridges in one way or another.
 Indeed such individuals were the very model and inspiration for IA's existence.
 A few of these alumni predecessors are here mentioned:

 Taryn Sabia ('01) spent many hours in the Eckerd Dance program* while also pursuing her Visual Arts major.
 A visually impaired student, Taryn had long been concerned with the issue of equal access to opportunity.
 Her interests in body movement and visual arts was evident in her thesis exhibition (photographs, some of them printed on ceramic slabs, depicting dancers).
 Upon graduation Taryn earned her Masters in Art Education at Harvard, and following that she earned her Masters of Architecture at the Rhode Island School of Design.
-Now she is a practicing architect in Tampa, and co-founder of the Tampa Urban Charrette, a forum created to discuss how the design of the city of Tampa may become more "user-friendly."
+Now she is a practicing architect in Tampa, and co-founder of the Tampa Urban Charrette, a forum created to discuss how the design of the city of Tampa may become more sustainable.